Davey von Bohlen

 Davey von Bohlen (born August 11, 1975) is an American musician and songwriter.
-He is best known for serving as lead vocalist and guitarist of the emo band The Promise Ring and also as guitarist and backing vocalist in short-lived cult band Cap'n Jazz originally from 1993 to 1995.
+He is best known for serving as lead vocalist and guitarist of the emo band The Promise Ring and also as guitarist and backing vocalist in Cap'n Jazz originally from 1993 to 1995.

 He has also participated in the bands Vermont, and most recently, Maritime.

 Musical career

 Cap'n Jazz

 Short-lived but highly influential, Cap'n Jazz helped transform emo from an underground punk subgenre into a more widely accepted subset of indie rock.
 The band quickly earned a cult following around Chicago and the Midwest, which would later spread to the rest of the US and the world after and around the time of the band's demise.
 Their unique sound, along with the fact that their recordings were relatively scarce, helped solidify their status as an underground legend.
 The band split in 1995 and their stature continued to grow.
 A double CD retrospective, entitled Analphabetapolothology, was posthumously released in 1998.
 Davey von Bohlen maintained the highest profile of any ex-Cap'n Jazzer, living in Milwaukee and founding the Promise Ring, which became one of the most popular emo bands of the '90s.
 Cap'n Jazz played an unannounced 5 song set in Chicago in January 2010, the first time all five members had been together since 1995, and later played 10 sold out summer shows across the US.